This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a community pharmacy in the town of Haddington in Lothian.
-It mainly dispenses NHS prescriptions, including dispensing medicines in multi-compartment compliance packs to help people take them at the right time.
-And it dispenses serial prescriptions as part of the Medicines: Care and Review service.
+This is a community pharmacy in the East Lothian town of Haddington.
+Its main activity is dispensing NHS prescriptions, including serial prescriptions as part of the Medicines: Care and Review service.
+It dispenses medicines in multi‐compartment compliance packs to help people take them at the right time.
 Team members advise on minor ailments and they deliver the NHS Pharmacy First service.

 Inspection summary findings